 The other day when a craving for white chocolate matcha mint frosting popped into my head (no I’ve never tried this combo before), I decided to make cupcakes to serve the frosting on:-) Thus began the search for the perfect cupcake and frosting recipe to make my dream a reality.
 I remember seeing some yummy looking frosting recipes over at Tartelette’s blog, so I headed over in search of the perfect frosting recipe.
 What I found was a rendition of Rose Levy Beranbaum’s Mousseline Buttercream… Perfect!

-3 egg whites (room temp)
+- 3 large egg whites (room temperature)

-2 tsp baking powder
+- 2 teaspoons baking powder

-6 Tbs unsalted butter (room temp)
+- 6 tablespoons cultured unsalted butter (room temperature)

 White chocolate matcha mint buttercream

-2 Tbs water
+- 2 tablespoons water

-2 large egg whites
+- 2 large egg whites

-1 tsp matcha powder
+- 1 teaspoon matcha

-1 - 2 drops peppermint oil
+- 1 - 2 drops peppermint oil

-Put the sugar and water in a small sauce pan and heat until it reaches 250 degrees F. Swirl if you have to, but don't stir.
+- Put the sugar and water in a small sauce pan and heat until it reaches 250 degrees F. Swirl if you have to, but don't stir.
 Use a wet pastry brush to wash down the sides of the pan if sugar crystals start forming.

-Meanwhile beat the egg whites until firm peaks form.
+- Meanwhile beat the egg whites until firm peaks form.
 With the mixer on medium, slowly pour the sugar mixture down the side of the mixer bowl (careful not to pour it on the whisk directly or you'll splatter really hot syrup all over the place).
 Whisk until the egg whites have cooled off.

-Add the butter 1 Tbs at a time.
+- Add the butter 1 Tbs at a time.
 If the butter is too cold it will clump, but don't worry, just turn up the mixer a little and it will smooth out.
 If the butter is too warm, it will look runny, but again don't worry, by the time you're done adding butter it will firm up.

-Add the cooled melted chocolate, the matcha powder and a drop or two of peppermint oil (this stuff is potent, and you don't want it to overpower the matcha) and whisk on high until smooth and fluffy.
+- Add the cooled melted chocolate, the matcha powder and a drop or two of peppermint oil (this stuff is potent, and you don't want it to overpower the matcha) and whisk on high until smooth and fluffy.
 If it still looks too loose, put the whole bowl in the fridge for a few minutes then whisk it some more.

-Spoon or pipe a good dollop of frosting on each cupcake and serve.
+- Spoon or pipe a good dollop of frosting on each cupcake and serve.